Find Grad Schools

 25% Racial-Ethnic Minorities*

 University of Alabama at Birmingham is the 9th most popular school in the nation for students seeking a master's degree in health professions.
 Each year, around 22,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,568 per year, while in-state graduate students, on average, pay $8,100 per year.
-For the 2020-2021 academic year, 1,255 master's degrees were handed out to health professions majors at UAB.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
+During the most recent year for which we have data, 1,255 people received their master's degree in health professions from UAB.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #10